dilshankarunarathne/cpp-notes/README.md

 **Windows SDK** provides the `ComPtr`, that we could use with the **COM** and *WinRT* interfaces.
 The Windows SDK ships with a *Visual C++ compiler*, and this com pointer is what we should use when we’re dealing directly with COM interfaces.

 *More On This To Come...*
-Advanced Microsoft Visual C++ and .Net Development
+Advanced Microsoft Visual C++ and .Net Programming

 ### Auto Pointer

-There was an auto pointer in the standard library, a previous attempt to make a smart pointer.
+There was an *auto pointer* in the standard library, a previous attempt to make a smart pointer.
 It wasn’t as smart as it should be.
 It worked very poorly inside containers.
 The programmer had to delete each pointer explicitly when they create contained collections.
 Shared and unique pointers don’t have that problem.
 We can switch all the raw pointers we use into shared pointers, we can forget about memory management and just treat it like a normal object.

 Void Pointers